LIFE STORY

 (Among the critics at the time a favourite trade barrier story was the one that said European skis had to be kept out of Japan because Japanese snow was different from European snow.

-(The one I liked to note was the ban on Guatemalan face-cleaning cloths (oshibori), claiming the thick edges around the rectangular mats were a danger to the eardrums of Japanese men in the habit of using the mats to clean their ears.
+(The one I liked to note was the ban on Guatemalan face-cleaning cloths (oshibori), claiming the thick edges around the rectangular mats were a danger to the eardrums of Japanese men, who were in the habit of using the mats to clean their ears.

 (Then, as now, Guatemala needed a textile industry much more than Japan did. )